darmie/FBPGraph/README.md

 This library provides a Haxe implementation of Flow-Based Programming graphs.
 There are two areas covered:

 * `Graph` - the actual graph library
-* `Journal` -  journal system for keeping track of graph changes and undo history (Todo)
+* `Journal` -  journal system for keeping track of graph changes and undo history

 ## Usage